datacenter/cilium-dc-design/docs/aci/cilium_egress_design.md

 ## Cilium Egress design

-When it comes to the Cilium Egress design, the only real decisions to make is how many `egress nodes` to deploy and whether to dedicate them only for this purpose.
+When it comes to the Cilium Egress design, the only consideration is how many `egress nodes` to deploy and whether to dedicate them only for this purpose.
 Ideally, the design should have a minimum of two `egress nodes` distributed between two pairs of leaves.
 This will provide redundancy in case of `egress nodes` or ACI leaf failure or during upgrades.
 Depending on the cluster scale and application requirements, dedicated `egress nodes` could be beneficial for the same reasons discussed for the `inress nodes`.